angeltorgon/components/src/components/Code/README.md

 # Code

-This is a simple code tag.
+This is a fragment of computer code.